-- Notice that most of the values are reported as "No Change". - This is because this dialog is shared by all roof planes in the plan: as though they had been group-selected. - 3.
-On the STRUCTURE panel: - Specify the Rafter Spacing as 16". - Click the Edit button to the right of Structure and specify the framing depth as 11 1/4". - Specify the Ridge Width as 3 1/2" and its Depth as 16". - 4.
+- Notice that most of the values are reported as "No Change". - This is because this dialog is shared by all roof planes in the plan, as though they had been groupselected, and not all roof planes have the height values. - 3.
+On the STRUCTURE panel: - Specify the Rafter Spacing as 16". - Click the Edit button to the right of Structure and specify the framing depth as 11 1/4". - Specify the Ridge Width as 3 1/2" and its Depth as 15 1/4". - 4.
 Also on the STRUCTURE panel, check the box beside Build Roof Framing, then click OK to close the dialog, apply your changes to the roof planes, and rebuild roof framing. - 5.
 Select a roof rafter and the ridge board to confirm their new sizes.
-See "To examine roof framing" on page 431.
+See "To examine roof framing" on page 394.